 Carrier statistics

-Fermi level, intrinsic vs. extrinsic, doping
+Fermi level, intrinsic vs. extrinsic, doping, mass action law

 Transport properties

-Mobility, conductivity (σ=nqμ), Hall effect
+Mobility, conductivity (ฯ=q(nฮผeโ+pฮผhโ)), Hall effect

-Temperature effects
+Nanoscale effects

-Both mobility and carrier concentration affect conductivity—if you double the doping level but mobility drops by half due to impurity scattering, what happens to conductivity?
+Both mobility and carrier concentration affect conductivity.
+If you double the doping level but mobility drops by half due to impurity scattering, what happens to conductivity?

 Compare how temperature affects intrinsic carrier concentration versus carrier mobility.
 At what temperature regime does each effect dominate conductivity behavior?